- Raymond Pesso, MD

 Chair of the NuHealth's Department of Obstetrics and Gynecology, Dr. Hsu has been Chair of the Research Committee at Nassau University Medical Center (NUMC) since 2008.
 He is also a tenure track professor of the Department of Obstetrics, Gynecology and Reproductive at SUNY, Stony Brook School of Medicine.
 Prior to his current position, he served as the tenure professor and chairman of the Department of Obstetrics and Gynecology at Westchester Medical Center, New York Medical College.

 He was elected to the Board of Directors and held posts as secretary and treasurer of North American Society for the Study of Hypertension in Pregnancy (Preeclampsia Society).
 He has been invited nationally and internationally to present lecture and as a consultant specifically in pregnancy complications involving preeclampsia and high-risk pregnancy disorders.
 He has more than 200 publications and abstracts.

-Under his leadership, the department received both the 2012 Gynecologic Surgery Excellence Award and the 2012 Maternity Care Excellence Award presented by Healthgrades.
 He was honored CREOG Best Teaching by residents during the past years.
 He has been listed among America's TOP Obstetricians and Gynecologists, Best Doctors in America, Best Doctors and TOP Doctors in New York Metro Area and Best Doctor/TOP Doctor in New York Magazine.